lettertea/React-Visual-Novel/README.md

 ```
 You may also set `logIndex: true` in an object to find its index in the console.

-2. Creating variables for speakers and sprites.
+2. Create variables for speakers and sprites.
 These properties tend to be reused, and they can be written as variables.
 ```
 const b = "Block";
 const bn = require("./sprites/block-neutral.png");